miekg/gitopper/README.md

 ## Bootstrapping

 There are a couple of options that allow gitopper to bootstrap itself *and* make gitopper to be managed by gitopper.
-Basically those options allow you to specificy a service on the command line.
+Basically those options allow you to specify a service on the command line.
 Gitopper will check out the repo and then proceed to read the config *in that repo* and setup everything from there.